Domain Registration (RDAP): a beginner's guide

 The cost of skipping a WHOIS check is making decisions about a domain without any actual data on who controls it.
 The fix is one query and zero dollars.
 This is also the standard first step in any abuse investigation, brand-protection sweep, or M&A due-diligence pass on a target company.
 Both the legacy WHOIS protocol and its modern RDAP successor are documented at ICANN's lookup tool.

-In one sentence: Get domain registration data via RDAP (Registration Data Access Protocol), the modern [WHOIS (who is)](/guides/dns-whois) replacement
+In one sentence: Get domain registration data via RDAP (Registration Data Access Protocol) — the post-WHOIS standard.
+Detects privacy-proxy registrants and GDPR (General Data Protection Regulation) redactions.

 Retrieves comprehensive domain registration data via RDAP (Registration Data Access Protocol).
 As of January 2025, ICANN officially sunsetted WHOIS (who is) for gTLDs — RDAP is now the definitive source.
 Returns registrar details (name, IANA ID, URL (web address)), registration dates (created, updated, expires) with computed age and expiry indicators, EPP status codes, authoritative nameservers, DNSSEC (Domain Name System Security Extensions) signing status, and registrant/admin/tech contacts (name, organization, email, phone, address).
 Results are cached for 1 hour.